Kobla Mensah Wisdom Woyome

-Kobla Mensah Wisdom Woyome (born 21 September 1971) is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the South Tongu in the Volta Region on the ticket of the National Democratic Congress.
+Kobla Mensah Wisdom Woyome (born 21 September 1971) is a Ghanaian politician and was a member of the Seventh Parliament of the Fourth Republic of Ghana representing the South Tongu in the Volta Region on the ticket of the National Democratic Congress.
+He lost his bid to represent his the South Tongu constituency and the NDC at the 2024 general elections after losing theNDC presidential and parliamentary primaries on Saturday, May 13, 2023, to Maxwell Kwame Lukutor.

 Early life and education

 Woyome was born on 21 September 1971.
 He hails from Dabala a town in the South Tongu District of the Volta Region of Ghana.
 Woyome is a graduate of the Presbyterian Boys' Secondary School and Sixth Form Science College, Legon.
 Woyome completed his Bachelor of Science degree in Computer Science and Statistics at the University of Ghana, Legon, in 1997.
 He also had his postgraduate diploma in business administration at the Ghana Institute of Management and Public Administration (GIMPA).

 Career

 Woyome was the chief executive officer of the Stewise group of companies from 2009 until he became the MP for South Tongu.

 Political life

 He was a minority member of the 6th parliament of the 4th republic of Ghana.
 He was appointed to the Youth, Sports and Culture Committee as a ranking member.
 He was also a member of the Foreign Affairs Committee and Standing Order committee.